fernandobelemgft/shop-api/README.md

 Go to directory of pom.xml file and use ```mvn install``` command.
 The “target” folder will be generated, move to that folder and run ```java –jar shop-api-0.0.1-SNAPSHOT.jar```

-Testing units
+Testing
 -
 During the gradle or maven build the test classes will be executed testing its functionalities.
-There are tests for each layer of this application
+There are tests for each layer of this application and a Integration Test class which hits each end-point and process the entire flux.

-You can check how the unit tests was developed by browsing the test folders.
+You can check how tests was developed by browsing the test folder.

 Functionalities:
 -